octobercms/docs/backend-forms.md

                     type: mediafinder
                     mode: image

 A nested form supports the same syntax as a form itself, including tabs and secondaryTabs.
 The jsonsable attribute, has the structure of your form definition.
 It's even possible to use nested forms inside a nested form.

 Option | Description
 ------------- | -------------
-**form**  | same as in [form definition](#form-fields) **isStyled** | defines if a panel like look is applied or not (defaults true)
+**form**  | same as in [form definition](#form-fields) **usePanelStyles** | defines if a panel like look is applied or not (defaults true)

 <a name="form-views"></a>
 ## Form views